 Final Thoughts

-If that’s something you’re not interested in, there are other choices like Indulge Food Hall, The Local, and the Surfside Café.
+If that’s not something you’re interested in, there are other choices, like Indulge Food Hall, The Local, and the Surfside Café.
 Bon Appétit!

 Be sure to check out my other Norwegian Prima articles: